A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Methodology

 \textit{$k$-means Clustering}

 The development of the reactor network begins with automated domain partitioning using $k$-means clustering.
 Thermochemical and flow-field data are extracted from three-dimensional CFD simulations under representative operating conditions.
-For each cell, we form a feature vector consisting of temperature, equivalence ratio, and OH mass fraction.
-For the $i$th cell, this vector is defined as; $\bm{\theta}_i = [T_i, \, \phi_i, \, Y_{\text{OH},i}]$.
+For each cell, we form a feature vector consisting of temperature and equivalence ratio.
+For the $i^{\mathrm{th}}$ cell, this vector is defined as; $\bm{\theta}_i = [T_i, \, \phi_i]$. $\phi$ was chosen to capture key regions of the combustor with distinct mixture states, such as regions near the nozzle where fuel evaporation can produce locally rich mixtures, while temperature was selected as a marker of reactivity.
 The complete dataset is assembled into a matrix, $\bm{\Theta} = [\bm{\theta}_1^T, \bm{\theta}_2^T, \ldots, \bm{\theta}_{n_o}^T]^T$, where $n_o$ is the number of observations (i.e., CFD cells).
 Using this dataset, the domain is partitioned into $n_r$ clusters, each corresponding to a homogeneous reactor zone.
-The $k$-means algorithm achieves this by minimizing the within-cluster sum of squares:

-where $C_j$ is the set of points assigned to the $j$th cluster and $\mu_j$ is its centroid.
+The $k$-means algorithm achieves this by minimizing the within-cluster sum of squares: { } where $C_j$ is the set of points assigned to the $j$th cluster and $\mu_j$ is its centroid.
 Equation~\ref{eq:kmeans} implies that the centroids are selected to minimize the sum of Euclidean distances from all the points to their assigned centroids.
 The algorithm proceeds iteratively by alternately updating cluster centroids based on the current point assignments and then reassigning points to the nearest updated centroid until convergence.